Xavier919/NFL_GameSpread/README.md

 python scripts/predict_spread.py "San Francisco 49ers" "Dallas Cowboys"
 ```
 ## Disclaimer
-This project is for educational and research purposes only.
-This project does not claim ownership of any NFL data or statistics.
+This project is for educational and research purposes only and does not claim ownership of any NFL data.